kktt007/note/temp.md

 the door through which you might leave a building or large vehicle, or the act of leaving something, especially a theatre stage:

 - miscellaneous  \ ˌmi-sə-ˈlā-nē-əs
+- consisting of a [mixture](https://dictionary.cambridge.org/dictionary/english/mixture "mixture") of [various](https://dictionary.cambridge.org/dictionary/english/various "various") things that are not usually [connected](https://dictionary.cambridge.org/dictionary/english/connected "connected") with each other:

 - library  \ ˈlī-ˌbrer-ē
+- a building, room, or organization that has a collection, especially of books, for people to read or borrow, usually without payment

 - prisoner \ ˈpriz-nər 注意发音，n确实承前启后

 ### 3.28